General Admissions Information

 - To be considered for admission, an applicant must have at least a 3.0 both for their general GPA and for their major GPA; grades earned in advanced literature courses and during the final two years of undergraduate study will receive special attention.

-- The minimum acceptable GRE scores are 500 for the Verbal and 4.5 for the Analytical Writing sections, though the typical mean score for students who are accepted is significantly higher.b
+- The minimum acceptable GRE scores are 500 for the Verbal and 4.5 for the Analytical Writing sections, though the typical mean score for students who are accepted is significantly higher.

-- Since our graduate courses presuppose some acquaintance with major texts in French literature and with basic critical vocabulary in French, applicants to the M.A. program must have completed at least five undergraduate courses in French literature or French civilization/cultural studies, while applicants to the Ph.D. program must have completed at least eight graduate courses in French.
+- Since our graduate courses presuppose some acquaintance with major texts in French literature and with critical vocabulary in French, applicants to the MA program must have completed at least five undergraduate courses in French literature or French civilization/cultural studies, while applicants to the PhD program must have completed at least five undergraduate courses in French literature or French civilization/cultural studies (for those entering without an MA from another institution) and at least eight graduate courses in French (for those entering with an MA from another institution).

 Applicants should first read the information above and then address any questions they have to: